 The Jordan workshop focused on a plan to help safeguard the Syrian antiquities, according to Anna Paolini, UNESCO's representative to Jordan.
 She said the plan included better training of antiquities and border personnel and coordination with the local community.

 Paolini pointed to an archaeologist working via Skype and online with Syrian staff to assess damages, pack and label material for removal to secure spaces as a model that could be repeated to "mitigate damages and loss."
 She did not wish to name the archaeologist, because of security concerns.

 Abdulkarim acknowledged that fighting between the regime and rebels has damaged some of the country's most iconic treasures.

-World Heritage site Crak des Chavaliers near the Lebanese border, one of the most important military castles in history dated between 11th and 13th century, has been exposed to shelling and gunfire exchanges.
-Shelling has also reportedly caused extensive damage to the historic houses in the ancient city of Bosra in the south, once the capital of the Roman province of Arabia.
+World Heritage site Crak des Chavaliers near the Lebanese border, one of the most important military castles in history dated between 11th and 13th century, has been exposed to shelling and gunfire.
+Shelling also has reportedly caused extensive damage to historic houses in the ancient city of Bosra in the south, once the capital of the Roman province of Arabia.

 Aleppo, one of the world's oldest continuously inhabited cities, has witnessed some of the conflict's most brutal destruction.
 Its 12th century Ummayad mosque and 13th century citadel gatehouse have been caught in the crosshairs of the conflict.

 These monuments can all be repaired, Abdulkarim said, unlike those seven ancient markets incinerated in Aleppo's storied centuries-old covered souk during fierce fighting last October.
 The fire burnt 500 shops, tearing through wooden doors and scorching stalls and vaulted passageways.

 Because of the fighting, most Syrian museums have removed their priceless treasures, storing them in "safe places," Abdulkarim said, without elaborating.